top of page

 Hadley's Story

 On the morning of January 8, 2023, after weeks of feeling ill with massive headaches, weakness and vomiting.
 After multiple tests, pokes, prods, doctor and ER visits, Hadley was found unresponsive.
 She was rushed to the hospital, where doctors found a very large brain tumor, the size of a hardball, on her brain's left side.
 She was immediately taken for an external shunt placement to remove the excess fluid on her brain to relieve pressure.
 The following day Hadley endured surgery that lasted over 10 hours; doctors were able to remove 85-90% of the tumor that was found to be malignant and fast growing.
 A nightmare for her parents to hear about their only child.
 She was given the horrible diagnosis of Diffuse Midline Glioma - the worst possible brain cancer.
 One that originates on the brainstem.
-But her army was not giving up on this warrior who had been through so much already in life.
+But her army wasn't giving up on this warrior who'd been through so much already.

 Hadley bravely battled after surgery; re-learning how to walk, talk, eat, write, and do the simple functions she was once capable of.
 Everything came back to maybe 80% of what her prior functions were - a huge feat that she conquered.
 Hadley then endured 30 rounds of radiation which shrunk the remaining tumor a bit.
 She was doing quite well for about 2 months after the radiation concluded.
 Playing again, running, jumping, eating, drawing and communicating well.
 She was happy.